Updated March 18, 2023

 - Several Tools for Report Generation and Analysis are present for the generation of desired information.

 - Data mining which has become a great trend these days is done here.

-- All Requirement Analysis document, cost, and all features that determine a profit based Business deal is done based on these tools which use the Data Warehouse information.
+- All Requirement Analysis documents, cost, and features that determine a profit-based Business deal are done based on these tools, which use the Data Warehouse information.

 - The Middle Tier consists of the OLAP Servers